Nyctophobia: How Fear Of The Dark Can Impact Mental Health

 For individuals seeking treatment for nyctophobia, there are therapy and medication options that may reduce anxiety and stress caused by a fear of the dark.
 To start, it may be helpful for a person living with nyctophobia to connect with a mental health professional to review their treatment options.
 A professional can evaluate clients to determine the best course of action.
 Below are a few common treatment options.

 Cognitive behavioral therapy (CBT) is a common and effective treatment option for people experiencing a specific phobia, such as nyctophobia.
 CBT generally centers around identifying and restructuring negative thought patterns to reduce anxiety.
-A therapist may help a person who is afraid of the dark recognize and identify irrational thoughts about darkness and reframe them.
+In this type of treatment, the therapist teaches strategies that may help a person who is afraid of the dark recognize and identify irrational thoughts about darkness and reframe them.
 They may help a person internalize the fact that darkness is not inherently dangerous.

 Exposure therapy, which is a specific type of CBT, is another common treatment implemented to manage specific phobias.
 With exposure therapy, a trained therapist may slowly and gradually expose their client to fear-inducing situations.
 For a person with nyctophobia, a therapist may start by having their client sit in a dimly lit room or visualize darkness in a safe setting.
 Over time, they may work up to tolerating longer periods of darkness or nighttime environments.
 This repetitive exposure can reduce a person’s fear response and, in some cases, empower them to overcome their fear.